kannankvs/md2/Command-Reference.md

 ## config bgp

 This sub-section explains the list of configuration options available for BGP module for both IPv4 and IPv6 BGP neighbors.
-All BGP config commands need root privileges to execute.
-Either use "sudo config bgp" or go to root prompt using "sudo -i" and then use the "config bgp" without "sudo".

 The list of possible BGP config commands are given below.